ElektraInitiative/PermaplanT/doc/guidelines/frontend-api-calls.md

 ### Query keys

 - Use meaningful and unique query keys to identify each API call.
 The query key is crucial for React-Query to manage caching and data fetching efficiently.
-- Have a look at following guidelines: [https://react-query.tanstack.com/docs/guides/query-keys](https://react-query.tanstack.com/docs/guides/query-keys)
+- Have a look at following guidelines: <https://react-query.tanstack.com/docs/guides/query-keys> and <https://tkdodo.eu/blog/effective-react-query-keys>

 #### Example